aburousan/azaz/Pages/Physics/papers/hernquist1987/03_treecode.md

 \mathbf{Q} = \sum_{l}\mathbf{Q}_l + \sum_{l}m_l\left(3\vec R_l\vec R_l - R_l^2\mathbf{1}\right)
 $$

-where $l$ runs over the subcells, $m_l$ is the subcell's mass, and $\vec R_l$ is the offset of subcell $l$'s centre of mass from the parent's.
+where $l$ runs over the subcells, $m_l$ is the subcell's mass and $\vec R_l$ is the offset of subcell $l$'s centre of mass from the parent's.

-Let me derive it, since the cancellation that makes it work is the same one that killed the dipole.
+Deriving it is worth the five minutes, because the cancellation that makes it work is the same one that killed the dipole.
 Take a particle $k$ in subcell $l$.
 Its position relative to the *parent's* centre of mass is

 $$
 \vec s_k = \vec R_l + \vec y_k